 Interfraternity Council (IFC)

-Of the sixty-three NIC fraternities in the United States and Canada, twenty-three are registered at Texas Tech.
-The National Interfraternity Conference (NIC) is an organization established to foster inter-fraternity relations and assist in the development and education of NIC fraternities and their member chapters.
+Of the sixty-three NIC fraternities in the United States and Canada, twenty-one are registered at Texas Tech.
+The North-American Interfraternity Conference (NIC) is an organization established to foster inter-fraternity relations and assist in the development and education of NIC fraternities and their member chapters.
 These organizations are dedicated to personal development, academic achievement, leadership, and service to the campus community.
 Activities of an NIC fraternity may include study halls, community service projects, cook-outs, intramural sports, educational programs, sorority mixers, formal dances, and leadership training.
 Fraternities ultimately offer close friendships that will last through college and beyond.

 Texas Tech University fraternities and sororities strive for academic excellence and developing the scholastic achievement of their members.
 One sign of this commitment to academics is that the all-greek grade point average is consistently higher than the all-University grade point average.
 To help their members succeed academically, fraternities and sororities have well established scholarship programs.
 These programs include resources such as study hall sessions, time management workshops, academics advisors, tutoring programs and more.

 Fraternities and sororities reward high academic achievement in many ways such as scholarships, awards, and recognition banquets.
 There are also all Greek honor societies to recognition banquets.
 There are also all Greek honor societies to recognize the achievements of fraternity and sorority members.

 The Greek Community offers you numerous opportunities to gain valuable leadership experience.
 Each fraternity and sorority governs itself with its own elected officers.
 Fraternities and sororities also encourage you to become involved in numerous campus activities.
 Many fraternities and sororities have larger memberships than the majority of alternative student organizations.
 This enables you to learn leadership skills by being involved in a large, multifaceted organization.